30 best London attractions according to zone 1 tube stations

 Home to the famous billboard with flashing bright advertisements, Piccadilly Circus is also where you’ll see the Shaftesbury Memorial Fountain.
 Many people mistakenly call it the Eros fountain because of the winged statue of Anteros.
 It’s not hard to miss the fountain: there’s always usually in front taking a photo.

 From Piccadilly Circus, you can also easily access Chinatown and the trendy area of SoHo.
 It’s the ideal spot for dinner or a night out, with many bars and nightclubs to keep you entertained.
-Boutique accommodation, Dean Street Townhouse, sits at the heart of the neighborhood.
-This boutique favorite may be in one of the noisiest areas in London, but it’s very surprisingly quiet inside.

 The bright lights of Piccadilly Circus in London